djboulet/djboulet.github.io/doc/source/index.rst

-.. djboulet projects documentation documentation master file, created by sphinx-quickstart on Sat Jan 22 12:58:56 2022.
+.. djboulet projects documentation master file, created by sphinx-quickstart on Sat Jan 22 12:58:56 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.